 - Identify a karyotype and describe its uses in biology

 The isolation and microscopic observation of chromosomes forms the basis of cytogenetics and is the primary method by which clinicians detect chromosomal abnormalities in humans.
 A karyotype is the number and appearance of chromosomes, and includes their length, banding pattern, and centromere position.
 To obtain a view of an individual’s karyotype, cytologists photograph the chromosomes and then cut and paste each chromosome into a chart, or karyogram, also known as an ideogram (Figure 1).
+The simplest use of a karyotype (or its karyogram image) is to identify abnormal chromosomal numbers.

 In a given species, chromosomes can be identified by their number, size, centromere position, and banding pattern.
 In a human karyotype, autosomes or “body chromosomes” (all of the non–sex chromosomes) are generally organized in approximate order of size from largest (chromosome 1) to smallest (chromosome 22).
 The X and Y chromosomes are not autosomes.
 However, chromosome 21 is actually shorter than chromosome 22.
-This was discovered after the naming of Down syndrome as trisomy 21, reflecting how this disease results from possessing one extra chromosome 21 (three total).
-Not wanting to change the name of this important disease, chromosome 21 retained its numbering, despite describing the shortest set of chromosomes.
+This was discovered after the naming of Down syndrome as trisomy 21, reflecting how this condition results from possessing one extra chromosome 21 (three total).
+Not wanting to change the name of this important condition, chromosome 21 retained its numbering, despite describing the shortest set of chromosomes.
 The chromosome “arms” projecting from either end of the centromere may be designated as short or long, depending on their relative lengths.
 The short arm is abbreviated p (for “petite”), whereas the long arm is abbreviated q (because it follows “p” alphabetically).
 Each arm is further subdivided and denoted by a number.
 Using this naming system, locations on chromosomes can be described consistently in the scientific literature.

 Geneticists Use Karyograms to Identify Chromosomal Aberrations